-(Also see the Risk Management and Study Support Plan section.)
+(Also see section 4.)
 At all times, staff must ensure that students are not treated less favourably than any other students on the basis of their circumstances, or given undue special treatment.
 In line with the University’s legal obligations, flexibility should be shown where possible to ensure continued learning is facilitated; while ensuring that academic standards are not compromised.
 Information given by students should be treated confidentially and with sensitivity.
 Staff should not attempt to influence any student’s decision but should provide impartial advice.

 When a student contacts a member of staff to discuss any circumstance covered by this Policy, a response should be made within five working days and a meeting arranged as soon as possible thereafter.
 If the member of staff being contacted by the student is not the student’s Adviser of Studies/Personal Tutor or Supervisor, they should nonetheless be kept informed subject to permission from the student.

 Decisions about which arrangements are appropriate in each particular case will vary according to a wide range of factors, including the student’s individual circumstances; the time of year; the structure and content of the particular programme of study; restrictions imposed by professional bodies; and any related health and safety matters.
 The following should be considered:

 (i) Students should be fully involved in the identification of options that will meet individual circumstances and needs, rather than the School/ Institute attempting to apply a predetermined set of adjustments.